The above cartoon was produced by an anonymous cartoonist.

 I've never climbed that tree, which is miles to the north of the other trees that we rigged.
 On the day it was rigged, I didn't have a clinometer for measuring heights (a laser rangefinder is also required).
 I measured it yesterday and was surprised to find that it's rigged at over 80 feet.
 The view is partially blocked by tall hardwoods in one direction, but it provides a good view in other directions.
 Since this tree is much easier to reach than the others, I'll give it a try in the near future.
 I didn't climb it yesterday since it was getting late when I arrived.

 11-3-07.
-Yesterday was another busy day in the office.
-I didn't make it out in the field, but I did stop to marvel at Comet Holmes on the way out of Stennis late last night.
-It's easy to see and quite an unusual comet.
+I stopped to marvel at Comet Holmes on the way out of Stennis late last night.
+It’s easy to see and quite an unusual comet.

 11-5-07.
 Order has been restored.
 I repaired the damage to the house and painted over the graffiti.
 I also started cutting the weeds back in the yard.
 The birds like a weedy yard, but it's not good for an isolated house to appear vacant.